divishakh/ide/docs/prd.md

 - Optimized line-height and letter-spacing for extended coding sessions

 ### 5.3 Color Scheme
-- Sophisticated dark mode with deep purples, blues, and balanced contrast
+\n#### Light Mode Palette
+- Primary colors: #FCF8F8, #FBEFEF, #F9DFDF, #F5AFAF
+- Soft, warm tones with gentle contrast for comfortable daytime use
+- Use lighter shades for backgrounds and progressively darker shades for interactive elements
+- Maintain readability with sufficient contrast for text and code

+#### Dark Mode Palette
+- Primary colors: #360185, #8F0177, #DE1A58, #F4B342
+- Rich, vibrant gradient from deep purples to warm accent tones
+- Deep purple (#360185) for primary backgrounds
-- Avoid harsh blacks and whites; use softer tones for reduced eye strain
+- Magenta and pink tones (#8F0177, #DE1A58) for interactive elements and highlights
-- Accent colors (greens, purples) for interactive elements and status indicators
+- Golden accent (#F4B342) for status indicators and call-to-action elements
-- Subtle gradients and color transitions for depth
+- Balanced contrast to reduce eye strain during extended coding sessions

 ### 5.4 Layout and Composition
 - Clean, spacious layout with clear visual hierarchy
 - Generous whitespace and breathing room between elements
 - Smooth rounded corners on cards, buttons, and panels
 - Elegant shadows and depth layers for dimensional feel
-- Responsive grid system that adapts gracefully\n
+- Responsive grid system that adapts gracefully\n- **Distinct separation between input section and output section**

 ### 5.5 Interactive Elements
 - Smooth micro-animations on hover and click states
 - Polished button styles with subtle effects
 - Refined input fields and form controls
 - Clear visual feedback for all user actions
 - Professional loading states and transitions
+- Context menus for rename and download actions

 ### 5.6 Overall Aesthetic
-- Premium, handcrafted appearance that doesn't look AI-generated
+- Premium, handcrafted appearance that avoids AI-generated look
 - Attention to detail in spacing, alignment, and visual balance
 - Cohesive design system with consistent patterns
 - Modern, elegant interface inspired by high-end web applications like unseen.co
-- Natural, human-centered design language
+- Natural, human-centered design language with organic transitions and thoughtful interactions
+- Unique visual personality that feels intentionally designed rather than template-based